rizwan2004cs/project2/README.md

 Trying to create a new repo from local system

-Created ny rizwan Mohammad Syed
+Created ny Syed Mohammad Rixwan